Learn what works. Start with the Education Hub.

 🌡️ Heat: The #1 Place People Screw This Up

-• Lower by ~5°F each week
+• Reduce the temperature by approximately 5°F each week

 Signs your chicks are too hot: